Vodafone Fiji granted 5G non-commercial license

 She adds the investment ensures that the Vodafone network is commercially ready for 5G services.

-She adds that benefits of 5G are immense and is significantly faster than 4G, with peak speeds
+She adds that the benefits of 5G are immense and is significantly faster than 4G, with peak speeds exceeding 1Gbps.

 Therefore this means faster streaming, gaming, and real-time connectivity.